sai-srinivasan-v/license-plate-detection/README.md

 This is a License plate detection programme.

-It isn't much but it's honesh work....
+It isn't much but it's honest work....

 These are your requirements:
 1.Opencv & numpy (pip install opencv-python)